Takmim00/multi-step-from/README.md

 1. Enable React Query setup in your form submit handler.
 2. `utils/fakeApi.ts` simulates an API delay and logs submitted data.

 ---

-## 📸 Screenshots

-> Add screenshots of your form steps and summary here.

----